Burt Reynolds: Dan August and talk shows

 Reynolds played the title character in the police television drama Dan August (1970–71), produced by Quinn Martin.
 Reynolds had previously guest-starred in two episodes of Martin's production The F.B.I.
 The series was given a full-season order of 26 episodes, based on the reputation of Martin and Reynolds, but it struggled in the ratings against Hawaii Five-0 and was not renewed.

 Albert R. Broccoli asked Reynolds to play James Bond after Sean Connery, but Reynolds declined the role, saying, "An American can't play James Bond.
 It just can't be done."

-After the cancelation of the series, Reynolds appeared in his first stage play in six years; a production of The Tender Trap at Arlington Park Theatre.
+After the cancelation of the series, Reynolds appeared in his first stage play in six years: a production of The Tender Trap at Arlington Park Theatre.
 He was offered other TV pilots, but was reluctant to play a detective again.

 Around this time, he had become well known as a charismatic talk-show guest, starting with an appearance on The Merv Griffin Show.
 He made jokes at his own expense, calling himself America's most "well-known unknown", who made the kind of movies "they show in airplanes or prisons or anywhere else the people can't get out".
-He proved enormously popular and was frequently asked back by Griffin and Johnny Carson; he even guest-hosted The Tonight Show.
-He was so popular as a guest that he was offered his own talk show, but he wanted to continue as an actor.
+He proved to be popular and was frequently asked back by Griffin and Johnny Carson; he also guest hosted The Tonight Show.
+He was so popular as a guest that he was offered his own talk show, but said he wanted to continue as an actor.

 He later said that his talk-show appearances were "the best thing that ever happened to me.
 They changed everything drastically overnight.
 I spent 10 years looking virile, saying, 'Put up your hands.'
 After the Carson, Griffin, Frost, Dinah's show, suddenly I have a personality."

 "I realized that people liked me, that I was enough," said Reynolds.
 "So if I could transfer that character—the irreverent, self-deprecating side of me, my favorite side of me—onto the screen, I could have a big career."